Commitment to protecting your personal data

 - Communication during next medical consultation

-Our team is available to address any concerns about your personal information processing
+Our team is available to resolve any concerns about the treatment of your personal information